apache/pdfbox-docs/content/3.0/faq.md

 best to use a font that is specific enough, e.g. the [Lohit fonts](https://pagure.io/lohit).
 For example, the Mangal font is meant to be a Devangari font, but PDFBox will choose Bengali because that one is also claimed to be supported and is checked first.
-It is not possible to deactivate the feature in 3.0.2 but it will be in 3.0.3.
+Since 3.0.3 it is possible to deactivate the feature by calling ``PDFont.setEnableGsub(false)``.
 The features may be incomplete because we do not yet support all GSUB table formats, and we don't support GPOS at all.
+Text extraction may be incorrect.

 ### What fonts do I need on my system?